 Bangkok – Ornate Shrines and Vibrant Streets

-There’s no better way to start this list than with what is perhaps the most iconic and quintessential “culture city” in Southeast Asia.
 I admit, there isn’t a lot to be told about Bangkok that hasn’t been written a hundred times already.
-But that doesn’t mean it doesn’t deserve a spot on this list anyway.
-Even though it might be busier and more touristy than most others mentioned below, Bangkok is just so special that you should always consider paying it a visit.
+But that doesn’t mean it doesn’t deserve a spot on this list.

-What makes Bangkok unique is in fact its ‘big city that never rests’ vibe.
+What makes Bangkok unique is, in fact, its ‘big city that never rests’ vibe.
 Like any major modern city, Bangkok is teeming with activity.
-Between palaces, temples, gardens, markets and other landmarks, there’s no place on earth that offers such amazing cultural richness.
+Between palaces, temples, gardens, markets, and other landmarks, there’s no place on earth that offers such amazing cultural richness.

 Bangkok’s temples are stunning and unique.
 You don’t want to leave the city without visiting at least a couple of them.
 My top choices are Wat Arun (Temple of the Dawn) and Wat Phra Kaew (Temple of Emerald Buddha).
-You should also take a tour of the Grand Palace which is an exceptional work of Thai architecture.
-And do not forget to check out some of the happening markets of Bangkok.

 Bangkok is also the perfect base to visit Ayutthaya, a famous UNESCO heritage site with one of the most impressive temple complexes.
 You can easily rent a car or join an organized day tour to visit Ayutthaya.